Chart Color Schemes

 Plantagenet is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Plantagenet's dwelling structure, as assessed in the most recent Census, consisted of 97.3% houses and 2.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro WA's figures of 92.1% houses and 8.0% other dwellings.
-Home ownership in Plantagenet stood at 47.8%, with mortgaged dwellings at 31.5% and rented ones at 20.6%.
+Plantagenet's dwelling structure, as assessed in the latest Census, consisted of 97.3% houses and 2.7% other dwellings (including semi-detached properties, apartments, and 'other' dwellings).
+In comparison, Non-Metro WA had 92.1% houses and 8.0% other dwellings.
+Home ownership in Plantagenet stood at 47.8%, with mortgaged dwellings at 31.5% and rented properties at 20.6%.
 The median monthly mortgage repayment was $1,278, below Non-Metro WA's average of $1,490.
-Weekly rent in Plantagenet was recorded at $225, compared to Non-Metro WA's $280.
-Nationally, Plantagenet's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Plantagenet was $225, compared to Non-Metro WA's $280.
+Nationally, Plantagenet's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing